JosefGav/Turn-based-Combat/README.md

    - When it says **“Enemies Turn”**, sit tight — the enemy team is acting.

 ---
+## 🧠 Technical Highlights

+- **Object-Oriented Programming (OOP):**
+  The game was designed using OOP principles.
+Each game entity (e.g., characters, tiles, and structures) is represented as a class, with encapsulated properties and behaviors.
+This allowed for scalable code organization and made it easier to manage game state, actions, and interactions.

+- **Pathfinding Algorithm:**
+  Players and enemies use **pathfinding algorithm** to determine the shortest path across the game map, ensuring that characters move within legal bounds, avoid obstacles, and follow strategic paths.

+- **Turn-Based Logic:**
+  The game enforces a turn-based structure where each unit gets one move and one attack per round.
+Game flow is controlled using a state machine that switches between player turns and enemy turns.

+- **Real-Time UI Feedback:**
+  Player stats (health, attack, etc.) are accessible in-game by hovering and holding the **`i`** key.
+This interactivity provides a smoother user experience without cluttering the screen.

+- **Single-File Design (Due to IDE limitations):**
+  Although the entire project is contained in one file, it’s structured in a modular way internally using functions and classes.

+- **External Image Loading:**
+  Sprites and visuals are pulled directly from online sources at runtime, due to limitations of the CMU IDE.
+---

 ## 🖥️ Running the File Locally